cardopoli/this-was-tomorrow/content/sites/trevone-quarry.md

 body_intro: |-
   In 2009, Rob Higgs bought a derelict granite quarry outside Penryn in Cornwall.
 The planning permission said: extract the remaining granite, or convert to industrial agriculture.
 He did neither.

-  The original idea was simple - replicate the freedom he'd found at a boatyard in Pendennis: rent a bit of space by the water, do your life as long as you pay the rent, no questions asked.
+  The original idea was simple - replicate the freedom he'd found at a boatyard in Ponsharden: rent a bit of space by the water, do your life as long as you pay the rent, no questions asked.
+(Ponsharden, not Pendennis.
+Pendennis is the superyacht marina.
+Ponsharden is the ratty working end - which is precisely the point.)
 Get sculptors and musicians and people who can fix things together on a bit of land.
 Plant trees everywhere.
 That would be enough.

   The focus shifted.
 Environmental crisis, refugee crisis, biodiversity loss.
 The woodland at Trevone turned out to be temperate rainforest - one of the rarest habitats in the UK.
 Restoring it became as central as housing people.

   What exists now holds four things together at once: a residential community of around 19 people living in self-built structures and caravans, a sustainable industrial estate, a rewilding and species reintroduction project, and a working farm.
 The hope, in Rob's words, is that the four benefit each other the way an ecosystem does.

-  The model for housing is this: you pay for the materials, you build your own workshop or living space, and you don't pay rent for however long the build takes - six months to five years depending on the scale.
+  The model for housing is this: Trevone pays for the materials, you build your own workshop or living space, and you don't pay rent for however long the build takes - six months to five years depending on the scale.
 Then you pay low rent because the building cost very little.
+The distinction matters: arriving with no money is not a barrier.
+If the will is there, the build can happen.
 No cars for new residents, not as a rule but as a condition of the offer.
 Whatever you build on your pitch stays with Trevone when you leave, for whoever comes next.

-  Rob calls the people drawn to this place "apocalypti-optimists."
+  Rob calls the people drawn to this place "apocaloptimists."
 "If it's all going to shit, who do you want in your village?
 Not necessarily traditional crafts - a carpenter and a potter - but who can get shit working.
 Blacksmiths, recording studios, musicians.
 How to have a beautiful lovely time with a bunch of people that can fix and sort out everything."
 dropbox_gallery: https://www.dropbox.com/scl/fo/8rxpn3i3jk2bku5dtxbo3/ADlD2SFmc64T8sfSJKwmHzE?rlkey=12696e0g6188fwzsnoour809z&dl=0
 body_middle: |-
   ## The forge